throoze/setlan/README.md

 _"Traductores e interpretadores"_ (Compilers and interpreters).

 The whole project is divided into 4 phases.
-The current implementation goes up to the third one, which contemplates lexicographical and syntax analysis, and static type and scope checks.
+The current implementation goes up to the fourth one, which contemplates lexicographical and syntax analysis, static type and scope checks, dynamic checks and execution of setlan code.

-Test files with their corresponding outputs can be found in the test folder.
+Testing files can be found in the `test` folder.

 ## Usage

-    usage: setlan [-h] [-v] [-t] [-a] [-s] filename
+        usage: setlan [-h] [-v] [-t] [-a] [-s] [-e] filename

         Setlan language interpreter, written in python, using PLY's lexing and parsing engine.
-At this point, only lexing, parsing and static checks are supported.
+At this point, lexing, parsing, static checks and execution are supported.
+Next is the explanation of setlan interpreter usage and options.
+In case the user doesn't pass any flag, the flag -e is set to True by default.
+        Otherwise, only the options explicitly passed will be taken into account, according to the following specification:

         positional arguments:
           filename          the path to a file, with '.stl' extension, containing the program to be interpreted

         optional arguments:
-      -h, --help        show this help message and exit -v, --version     show program's version number and exit -t, --token-list  prints the matched Token List -a, --ast         prints the generated Abstract Syntax Tree -s, --sym-table   prints the generated Symbol Table
+          -h, --help        show this help message and exit -v, --version     show program's version number and exit -t, --token-list  prints the matched Token List -a, --ast         prints the generated Abstract Syntax Tree -s, --sym-table   prints the generated Symbol Table -e, --execute     executes the program in <filename> and exit.

 ## List of Tokens